 Cold Spring Harbor Laboratory

 Dr. Martienssen is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
-He is also a professor at Cold Spring Harbor Laboratory.
+He is also a professor and head of genomics and plant genetics at Cold Spring Harbor Laboratory.

 Contemporary geneticists devote much of their time to trying to understand the invisible, but Robert Martienssen found his inspiration from their predecessors, who defined the discipline with studies of the observable.
 His research at Cold Spring Harbor Laboratory builds directly on the findings of two towering figures in plant genetics: Gregor Mendel, whose colored flowers and pea-pod shapes helped him describe the rules of inheritance in the mid-1800s, and Nobelist Barbara McClintock, who discovered an important exception to Mendel's rules a century later by tracking variance in maize-kernel colors.

 McClintock, also a Cold Spring Harbor biologist, showed that the speckled, spattered, and striated patterns of corn kernels arise not as a result of classic gene inheritance patterns but instead are caused when bits of DNA physically move from one chromosome to another.
 As these bits of DNA hop around the genome they can alter gene function, creating extra copies of a gene or interrupting the native DNA sequence when they land.
 McClintock was the first to recognize these movable genetic elements, now known as transposons.
 She called them "controlling elements," and her discovery captivated Martienssen.